pytorch/tutorials/recipes_source/profile_with_itt.rst

 Configure Profiling for XPU
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Pick GPU Offline Profiling Type instead of HopSpot, and follow the same instructions as CPU to Launch the Application.
+Pick GPU Offload Profiling Type instead of Hotspots, and follow the same instructions as CPU to Launch the Application.

 .. figure:: /_static/img/itt_tutorial/vtune_xpu_config.png
    :width: 100%